 OACTE strives to fulfill its mission through advocacy, professional advancement opportunities, and inquiry projects that are initiated to help solve contemporary challenges in our profession.
 Currently, OACTE is engaged in a variety of initiatives like the following:

 - OACTE representatives meet regularly with other education leaders across the state in the P-16 Leadership Collaborative.
-This group was formed as a partnership between PreK -12 Schools and higher education to collaboratively identify strategies for improving teacher performance and ultimately student achievement.
+This group was formed as a partnership between PK -12 Schools, higher education, the Ohio Association of Elementary School Administrators, the Ohio Association of Secondary School Administrators, Ohio Education Association, Ohio Federation of Teachers, Ohio School Board Association and the Ohio Department of Higher Education to collaboratively identify strategies for improving teacher performance and ultimately student achievement.

 We welcome ideas for new initiatives as we remain committed to working towards strengthening educator preparation and student achievement in Ohio.